MicrosoftDocs/patterns-practices/patterns-practices/guide/17-getting-started-using-the-prism-library-5.0-for-wpf-hands-on-lab.md

     <ItemsControl Name="MainRegion" prism:RegionManager.RegionName="MainRegion"/>
 ```

+> [!NOTE]
-**Note:** When the shell window is instantiated, WPF resolves the value of the **prism:RegionManager.RegionName** attached property and invokes a callback in the **RegionManager** class.
+> When the shell window is instantiated, WPF resolves the value of the **prism:RegionManager.RegionName** attached property and invokes a callback in the **RegionManager** class.
 This callback creates a region and associates it with the **ItemsControl** control.

 ## Bootstrapper